Balance and beauty

 Nowadays, brush calligraphy is something special even in Japan.
 There have always been all levels of practitioners of this discipline, but before pens, word processors and printers existed, everything was written using a brush and ink: Epic novels, names on wooden boards hung on houses, letters, price tags, notes and anything else you can think of.

-Lastly, I would like to briefly introduce the tools that are necessary to practice Japanese calligraphy:
+Lastly, we would like to briefly introduce the tools that are necessary to practice Japanese calligraphy:

 - A mat made of felt to place atop your table to protect the surface and absorb surplus ink.